The ACDS is proudly supported by the Pioneers of Australasian cell death research who provide strategic oversight to the society as Honorary Members.

 Prof. Sharad Kumar leads the Molecular Regulation Lab at the Centre for Cancer Biology, UniSA.
 He has made many seminal contributions to the cell death field including discovery of caspase-2, Drosophila cell death machineries and a caspase-independent cell death process now known as autophagy-dependent cell death.
 Prof. Kumar has been awarded the ASBMB Lemberg Medal, FAOBMB Research Excellence Award, ANZSCDB President’s Medal and was appointment as a Member of the Order of Australia.

 Prof. Suzanne Cory has devoted a lifetime to understanding the molecular genetics of cancer.
-She discovered that the oncogene BCL-2, activated by chromosome translocation in human lymphoma, inhibits cells from dying, and synergises with Myc in lymphomagenesis.
+With David Vaux and Jerry Adams, they discovered that the oncogene BCL-2, activated by chromosome translocation in human lymphoma, inhibits cells from dying, and synergises with Myc in lymphomagenesis.
 In addition to her ample research papers that have shaped modern science, Prof. Cory has also shaped the scientific community through her roles as the Director of WEHI (1996-2009) and President of the Australian Academy of Science (2010-2014).